ulatrabanino/finalproject205/README.md

 1. Put all files in a directory in a code editor of your choice (we used VS Code)
 2. Create a virtual enivronment in that directory and install all of the import and from technologies (install technologies using this command: python -m pip install)
 3. Create two separate folders, one called templates and the other called uploads.
-Store the main html file in the templates folder.
+Store imagedisplay.html and imageupload.html in the templates folder.
+Place the jpg image in the directory you created in step one.
 4. Activate the virtual enivronment using this command: (make sure to replace the project205env with your virtual enivronment name) .\project205env\Scripts\Activate.ps1
 5. Enter in the following commands (press enter after each line)